 | Economic Indicators News

-Investing.com - U.S. UoM consumer sentiment rose unexpectedly last month, preliminary data showed on Friday.
+Investing.com - U.S. UoM consumer sentiment rose more-than-expected last month, data showed on Thursday.

-Analysts had expected UoM consumer sentiment to fall to 74.0 last month.
+Analysts had expected UoM consumer sentiment to rise to 73.2 last month.

 Disclaimer: Fusion Media would like to remind you that the data contained in this website is not necessarily real-time nor accurate.
 All CFDs (stocks, indexes, futures) and Forex prices are not provided by exchanges but rather by market makers, and so prices may not be accurate and may differ from the actual market price, meaning prices are indicative and not appropriate for trading purposes.
 Therefore Fusion Media doesn`t bear any responsibility for any trading losses you might incur as a result of using this data .

 Fusion Media or anyone involved with Fusion Media will not accept any liability for loss or damage as a result of reliance on the information including data, quotes, charts and buy/sell signals contained within this website.
 Please be fully informed regarding the risks and costs associated with trading the financial markets, it is one of the riskiest investment forms possible.